DZDL/crack-datasets/README.md

 # Crack Datasets: Segmentation & Labelling

 Datasets of cracks for deep learning.
-A standarized way to create a public dataset of fish (imaegs -> labelling -> dataset exports).
+A standarized way to create a public dataset of fish (images -> labelling -> dataset exports).
 If you want to add more images create an issue.

 ## Models trained by the datasets (weights and demo available)